I'm feeling really excited.

 He was aboard the Shenandoah, working on an outdoor education program with students.

-What we learned is that he had a story of his ow on the front burner right now I'’’m planning, and I am the length of New Hampshire from the Canadian border all the way south to my home town of Walpole, New Hampshire, to experience the new Hampshire winter landscape firsthand and o how it's changing along the way.
+What we learned is that he had a story of his own on the front burner right now I'’’m planning, and I am skiing the length of New Hampshire from the Canadian border all the way south to my home town of Walpole, New Hampshire, to experience the new Hampshire winter landscape firsthand and observe how it's changing along the way.

 Gabriel will film his adventure.